quay/enhancements/enhancements/oci-artifact.md

  Artifats that have a relationship to an OCI Image
  * Teach the GC that it should GC OCI Artifacts connected to an OCI Image that is about to be GC'd

+### Risks and Mitigations

+#### Reusing `ManifestChild` table

+Although reusing the `ManifestChild` table comes with a lot of advantages, it is not without risks.
+Because this table is exclusevily used to express relationships between a manifest list (or OCI Image Index) and its sub-manifests (children), there may be unforeseen effects to both Quay's UI and code-base.
+The impact on proxy orgs is also currently unknown.